chyupick-web/cv-finnews_biz/README.md

 Step 6: Run <code>git commit -m"your commit message"</code>

-Step 7: To update your repo with the remote, run <code>git pull upstream main</code>
+Step 7: Ensure you update your repo with the remote to avoid conflict, to update your repo with the remote, run <code>git pull upstream main</code>

 Step 8: Run <code>git commit -m"your commit message"</code>